 3.1.7 To allocate appropriate resources to manage the University’s Intellectual Property; and

-3.1.8 To offer information and assistance to University members concerning the procedures that should be followed in order to gain adequate protection between the time of conception of an invention, discovery or copyrightable work and the processing of a formal application for a patent or proprietary agreement.
+3.1.8 To offer information and assistance to the University community concerning the procedures that should be followed in order to gain adequate protection between the time of conception of an Invention, discovery, Trademark or Copyrightable Work and the processing of a formal application for a patent or registration.

 5. Definitions.
-Throughout this Policy statement, terms related to development, transfer, and commercialization of Intellectual Property are used.
+Throughout this policy statement, terms related to development, transfer, and commercialization of Intellectual Property are used.
 These terms are briefly described below.
-For further clarification and examples, please refer to the ORPC website http://www.orpc.unh.edu/.

 5.1 Assignment.
-The process of transferring ownership of the Intellectual Property from the Inventor/author/developer to another individual or entity, such as another educational institution or corporation.
-For purposes of this Policy, Assignment is to the University of New Hampshire.
+The process of transferring ownership of the Intellectual Property from the Innovator to another individual or entity, such as another educational institution or corporation.
+For purposes of this policy, assignment is to the University of New Hampshire.

-5.2 Copyright.
-As defined in 17 US Code, a Copyright is granted by the United States government to the author/creator of "original works of authorship."
-These works include the following:
+5.2 Copyright and Copyrightable Work(s).
+As defined in 17 US Code, copyright is granted by the United States government to the author of "original works of authorship fixed in a tangible form of medium."
+As often found in academia, these works include the following: